Last Updated on

 5. Do not eat or exercise before bedtime

 Both exercising and eating causes your body to work hard to recover or digest food which can keep you awake.
 You may be able to sleep after, but it is recommended you wait a minimum of two hours.
 This is so that you get a restful and healthy deep sleep.
-For exercising, waiting as long as four hours before bed is recommended by some.
+For exercising, waiting as long as four hours to nap after a workout is recommended by some.

 6. Avoid caffeine and other stimulants